Food labels contain a great deal of information on most packaged foods. The FDA has proposed updates to the current Nutrition Facts label.

 A nutrient content claim is a word or phrase on a food package that makes a comment about the nutritional value of the food.
 The claim will mean the same for every product.
 The following are some approved nutrient claims.

-The government has authorized health claims for these seven diet and health relationships that are backed by extensive scientific evidence:
+The government has authorized health claims for these 7 diet and health relationships that are backed by extensive scientific evidence:

 Food manufacturers are required to list ingredients in descending order by weight (from the most to the least).
 People with food sensitivities can obtain useful information from the ingredient list on the label.